shugo-labs/tensorprox/assets/aws_setup.md

 - Compute specifications
 - AWS-specific settings

-## Security Notes
+### Security Notes

 1. The generated `.env` file contains sensitive credentials - keep it secure!
 2. The IAM user has minimal permissions scoped to EC2 operations
 3. All resources are tagged for easy identification
 4. Network access is controlled via security groups

+## 4. Upload an SSH Key

+Browse to KeyPairs and upload your public SSH Key

-## Deploying EC2 Instances
+## 5. Deploying EC2 Instances

-With the generated credentials, you can deploy EC2 instances with predetermined private IPs:
+With the generated credentials, you can deploy EC2 instances with the 10.0.0.4 IP for your moat:

+Example includes launch from local shell.
+Exports can be skipped if navigating in AWS native shell.

+Replace:
+- `moat` → instance name
+- `e3.medium` → with desired instance type for your moat
+- `subnet-007ba1o1fb80j9d5e` → from your run.tf `.env` + replace in `subnet-id`
+- `sg-04170bcffe7cf58f3` → from your run.tf `.env` + replace in `security-group-ids`
+- `your_key_name_here` → name of your ssh key, uploaded to aws

 ```bash
 # Example using AWS CLI with the generated credentials